easyrun32/here-listen/README.md

 MAKE SURE YOU DONT PUT THAT INTO GITHUB

-After you created codebuild with aws
+After you created codebuild within aws

-with repository with my github
+look for -> with repository with my github, check that and look for your git

+DO NOT DO PUBLIC REPOSITORY otherwise the below info will not show.

 - enabled report build statuses

-Under Primary source webhook events
+- Under Primary source webhook events

 - Rebuild every time a code change is pushed to this repository